Our Leadership Team

 Compliance & Training Manager

-Bron commenced working at FLC 14 years ago, initially bought to the organisation as a consultant to assist with the addition of the Certificate III in Hairdressing, now Vogue Academy.
+Bron commenced working at FLC more than 15 years ago, initially bought to the organisation as a consultant to assist with the addition of the Certificate III in Hairdressing, now Vogue Academy.
 During this process Bron began working in the Youth Department as an educator and quickly developed a passion for the cohort, organisational values, and the difference FLC programs make to the lives of our community, young people and their families.

 Through involvement with audits Bron established her knowledge and a strong interest in compliance and in 2019, took the opportunity to move into the compliance department.
 Bron holds qualification across a range of industries, including Hairdressing, Education and Training, Business and Architectural Drafting.